 Under its by-laws, the Company indemnifies its directors/officers, former directors/officers and individuals who have acted at the Company's request to be a director/officer of an entity in which the Company is a shareholder, to the extent permitted by law, against any and all charges, costs, expenses, amounts paid in settlement and damages incurred by the directors and officers as a result of any lawsuit, or any judicial, administrative or investigative proceeding in which the directors and officers are sued as a result of their service.
 Indemnification claims will be subject to any statutory or other legal limitation period.
-There are no indemnification claims known to the Company at this time.
-The Company has purchased directors' and officers' liability insurance.
+There are no indemnification claims three company has purchased directors' and officers' liability insurance.
 No amount has been accrued in these consolidated financial statements with respect to any indemnifications.